+A. Which of the following best describes the overall level of challenge for your in-year admissions in 23/24 compared to 22/23?

+Phase Much less challenging Less challenging No change More challenging Much more challenging

+Primary X

+Secondary X

+If you wish, please explain the factors that have changed the level of challenge for your in-year admissions:

+An increase of 10.5% of children submitting In Year applications in Gloucestershire from the previous year.
+This has had an impact on In Year admissions within certain 'hot spots' across the County and has affected parental preferences where some families have applied to for over 10 schools before they are offered a school placement.
+It has become more challenging within our urban areas of Gloucestershire.

-A. Looked after children and previously looked after children
+B. Looked after children and previously looked after children i.
+How well does the in-year admission system serve children who are looked after by your local authority and who are being educated in your area?

-- i.
-How does the in-year admission system serve children who are looked after by your local authority and who are being educated in your area?
-Not at all Not well Well Very well Not applicable - ii.
-How does the in-year admission systems in other local authority areas serve the interests of your looked after children?
-Not at all Not well Well Very well Not applicable - iii.
-How does the in-year admission system serve the interests of children who are looked after by other local authorities but educated in your area?
-Not at all Not well Well Very well Not applicable - iv.
-How does your in-year admission system serve the interests of previously looked after children?
-Not at all Not well Well Very well Not applicable
+ii.
+How well does the in-year admission systems in other local authority areas serve the interests of your looked after children?

+iii.
+How well does the in-year admission system serve the interests of children who are looked after by other local authorities but educated in your area?

+iv.
+How well does your in-year admission system serve the interests of previously looked after children?

+v.
 If you wish, please give examples of any good or poor practice or difficulties which support or exemplify your answers about in-year admissions for looked after and previously looked after children: